jianrong7/cvwo-fe/README.md

 A web forum built with React and Golang.

-You can find the live version of the project [here](https://3.1.102.180.nip.io/).
+You can find the live version of the project [here](https://d3mj3t330xelda.cloudfront.net).
-You can find the frontend [here](https://cvwo-fe.s3.ap-southeast-1.amazonaws.com/index.html) and its repository [here](https://github.com/jianrong7/cvwo-fe).
+You can find the backend [here](https://3.1.102.180.nip.io) and its repository [here](https://github.com/jianrong7/cvwo-be).

 ## Submission Details